JontomXire/NeglectedGear/README.md

 * Implement item scoring across raid.
 * In dialogue for raid, filter out players who cannot/should not use item.
 * Sort entries in raid dialogue by upgrade value.
-* For rings and trinkets, have two comparison values.
-  * Make valuation function return two parameters (value and difference) and calling function build string.
-  * Detect ring and trinket socket by location value and run comparison twice.
-Can we avoid scoring the item twice?
-No. It will have two scores if it crosses a hit cap and the comparison objects have different amounts of the relevant stat.
-How do we display that neatly?
-Maybe just display best value and which slot it is compared to.
 * Modify gear scoring to calculate actual and potential gemming:
   * Optimise across all sockets rather than evaluating item by item.
 * Modify gear scoring to calculate actual and potential enchants.